QualiSystems/devguide_source/_orchestration/9.2.0/getting-information-from-cloudshell.md

 ![Sandbox information]({{site.baseurl}}/assets/sandbox_automation_api.png){:class="img-responsive"}

+### Getting custom sandbox metadata

+Starting with CloudShell 9.2, it is possible to store and retrieve custom key-value data from the sandbox.
+For details, see [Working with Custom Sandbox Metadata]({{site.baseurl}}/reference/{{pageVersion}}/working-with-sandbox-metadata.html).

 ### Getting saved sandbox information

 Starting with CloudShell 9.0, the *cloudshell-orch-core* python package includes a new class called *reservationLifecycleDetails*, which allows you to get the following details about your sandbox: saved sandbox name and description, and the current sandbox user name.